The Mission of Jefferson’s Department of Cancer Biology is:

 - Provide expert and humanitarian care to cancer patients, their families, and those at risk.

-The Cancer Biology Department supports the Kimmel Cancer Center facilities, which in turn provides support for the Jefferson Medical College Research Infrastructure including: personnel and supplies, allowing Jefferson researchers to focus on the activities of science and teaching, and administrative staff and general services, to run the department.
+The Cancer Biology Department supports the Sidney Kimmel Cancer Center facilities, which in turn provides support for the Sidney Kimmel Medical College Research Infrastructure including: personnel and supplies, allowing Jefferson researchers to focus on the activities of science and teaching, and administrative staff and general services, to run the department.